aljaljak2/Bachelor_rad-CV-for-tracking/README.md

 ## 4 - Court Coordinate Mapping and Distance Analysis

-**New Feature:** The system now includes advanced court analysis capabilities specifically designed for tennis videos:
+The system includes advanced court analysis capabilities specifically designed for tennis videos:

 - **Edge Detection and Homography**: Automatic detection of court boundaries using edge detection algorithms and creation of homography matrices for perspective transformation
 - **Coordinate Mapping**: Transformation of pixel coordinates from video footage to real tennis court coordinates